eic/drich-dev/doc/tutorials/2-geometry-code.md

   - dRICH: `compact/pid/drich.xml`, contains all of our geometry constants and more
 - C++ Plugin files: `src/`
   - each subsystem also includes at least one C++ plugin file
-    - the compact file can be though of as the "numbers" for the geometry, tunable externally (with `xml` parsers) without the need to recompile
+    - the compact file can be though of as the "numbers" for the geometry, tunable externally (by hand or with `xml` parsers) without the need to recompile
     - the plugin file is the actual geometry implementation: it uses the compact files and generates the DD4hep geometry
   - `src/DRICH_geo.cpp` is the plugin for the dRICH
     - creates all aspects of the geometry